-You need a fortune of at least $5.3 million in the bank to qualify as “legitimately rich” in Australia these days, according to a survey of more than 2,000 Australians by comparison site Finder1.
+You need a fortune of at least $5.3 million in the bank to qualify as “legitimately rich” in Australia these days, according to a recent survey of more than 2,000 Australians1.

 If you’re thinking there’s no way you’ll ever have that kind of dosh just lying around, don’t worry, you’re probably not alone2.